dbsteward/dbsteward-go/docs/FUTURE.md

 - Have all model objects contain backref to parent objects
 - Move all XmlParser/DBX functionality into strategy + model objects
 - Create dedicated "expansion" step to resolve references, etc
+- Promote data types to a first-class thing instead of string/regex matching everywhere

 ## Off the wall features